decred/dcrdocs/docs/getting-started/user-guides/osx.md

 ~/Decred/$ ./dcrctl -u [wallet username] -P [wallet password] --wallet walletpassphrase [wallet password] 0
 ```

-What we are doing here is authenticating with the daemon and using the
+What we are doing here is authenticating with the wallet and using the
 `--wallet` command to send the wallet password to unlock the
 wallet.
 The `0` means unlock without a time limit.
 Do note, however,
 that this only unlocks the wallet for the current session.
 If you